jaleneilert/CBB_Predicting/README.md

 - Removed TEAM in code to better generalize which stats are more predictive of a tournament bid

+### Encoding
+The project utilizes binary encoding for the post-season one-hot encoding for the conference (found in *proj_setup*).

+The *encode_postseason(cbb_df)* function encodes all tournament misses 'NA', 'N/A', 'nan' to 0 and the rest (making the tournament) to 1.

+The *encode_conference(cbb_df, keep_team:bool = False)* adds a new column for my defined power five conferences and one other for all other conferences (Mid-Major).
+A one is placed in that column of that team's conference and a 0 in all other conference columns.

 ## Training/Validation
 Training and validation utilize a 7-window sliding setup (3 years train, 1 validate) to see how the model generalizes over time.